Climate and Average Weather Year Round in Oxnard California, United States

 In Oxnard, the summers are comfortable, arid, and clear and the winters are long, cool, wet, and partly cloudy.
 Over the course of the year, the temperature typically varies from 47°F to 74°F and is rarely below 40°F or above 81°F.

 Based on the tourism score, the best time of year to visit Oxnard for warm-weather activities is from mid June to early October.

-The warm season lasts for 3.4 months, from July 5 to October 18, with an average daily high temperature above 72°F. The hottest day of the year is August 25, with an average high of 74°F and low of 60°F.
+The warm season lasts for 3.4 months, from July 5 to October 18, with an average daily high temperature above 72°F. The hottest month of the year in Oxnard is August, with an average high of 73°F and low of 60°F.

-The cool season lasts for 4.3 months, from December 2 to April 11, with an average daily high temperature below 66°F. The coldest day of the year is December 25, with an average low of 47°F and high of 64°F.
+The cool season lasts for 4.3 months, from December 2 to April 11, with an average daily high temperature below 66°F. The coldest month of the year in Oxnard is December, with an average low of 47°F and high of 64°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in Oxnard